DIY Primitive Chick Ornie

 You are now finished with you primitive chick ornie.
 I hope you have enjoyed making him.
 You can make him into an ornament by just adding a jute hanger to the top middle of the chick.
 He would be so cute hanging on your Easter tree.
 If you make the ornie chick I would love to see how you use him in your home.

-One thought on “DIY Primitive Chick Ornie
+1 thoughts on “DIY Primitive Chick Ornie

 1. Joan says: